himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 <a href="/img/posts/sub-monitor-workflows-with-xrandr/i3-writing.png"><img alt="writing this post with i3" src="/img/posts/sub-monitor-workflows-with-xrandr/i3-writing.png" style="max-width: 100%;"/></a>
 <div class="caption">I actually wrote most of the draft for this post in i3</div>

-Second, when working (especially programming), I like to use tiling window managers ([i3 for example](/post/started-using-i3blocks/)).
-This lets me *work* without having to manually move around my windows, allowing me to stay mostly on my keyboard.
-In tiling window managers, applications tend to open up fullscreen by default, which again... is usually just obnoxious on such a large display.
+Second, when working (especially programming), I often like to use tiling window managers ([i3 for example](/post/started-using-i3blocks/)).
+This lets me *work* without having to manually move around the windows, or even leave my keyboard.
+In tiling window managers, applications tend to open up fullscreen by default, which again... is just obnoxious on such a large display.
 Scaling down the display allows me to still use tiling window managers without compromise.

 #### Gaming

 Lastly, a half-reason is gaming.
 I'm not a huge gamer so I didn't opt for a crazy graphics card when I [designed and built my desktop](http://localhost:1313/post/charmeleon-desktop-design/).
-When I *do* game, I rarely play at full 4k, and usually in a smaller windowed-mode (which is usually a better experience anyway... again for field of view reasons).
+When I *do* game, I usually play in windowed-mode (which is usually a better experience anyway... again for field of view reasons).
-However sometimes, a game won't support windowed mode well, or I just want to play full screen at a lower resolution that my gpu can handle.
+However, sometimes a game won't support windowed mode, or I want to play full screen at a lower resolution that my gpu can handle.

+## How
 Now that it is (hopefully) understood *why* I want to setup a "sub-monitor" inside my monitor, lets switch to *how* I did it.